Ultimate Guide for Families Visiting the Polynesian Cultural Center

 How Much Does it Cost to Get into the Polynesian Cultural Center?

-There are actually a few different Polynesian Cultural Center tickets you can purchase.
+There are a few different tickets you can purchase to enter there.

 If you just want to explore the villages, you can get the Islands of Polynesia package.
-This does not include any food or evening shows, but it’s a great way to check out this Hawaii Polynesian Center.
+This does not include any food or evening shows, but it’s a great way to check out this Polynesian Village Hawaii and enjoy the excitement of authentic island entertainment in the eight simulated tropical villages.

-These packages sell out quickly and book several months in advance.
+These packages sell out quickly, so book several months in advance.

 Is There a Polynesian Cultural Center Shuttle?

 Yes!
-You can purchase tickets for the PCC Shuttle if you are staying in Waikiki.
+You can purchase tickets for the PCC Shuttle if you stay in Waikiki.

 When is the Best Time to Visit the Polynesian Cultural Center?

-You’ll definitely want to schedule the Polynesian Cultural Center for a day where you have nothing else booked.
-It’s an all-day activity.
+You’ll definitely want to schedule the Polynesian Cultural Center for a day when you have nothing else booked.
+It’s an all-day activity filled with authentic island entertainment and opportunities to explore the eight simulated tropical villages.

 What to Expect at the Polynesian Cultural Center in North Shore Oahu